 When diagnosing a traumatic reaction, timing is everything.
 Immediately after a traumatic event has occurred a person may suffer from an expected Acute Stress Reaction (ASR) which includes most of the symptoms listed above.
 If these symptoms persist for at least 3 days and up to one month pursuant to the traumatic event, then the individual is considered to suffer from Acute Stress Disorder.
 In Posttraumatic Stress, the symptoms persist for longer than one month following a traumatic event.

-Clients suffering from traumatic and stress-related disorders may feel that their sense of security and competency has been diminished which, over time can lead to greater distress and depression.
-For this reason therapists at NYC Therapy Group believe that after a traumatic and or stress-related event it is important to reach out for help.
-The earlier the traumatized person receives psychological support the better the outcome is likely to be.
-We believe that the therapeutic relationship is the foundation of any therapeutic process.
-Our goal in treatment is to use the therapeutic relationship to assist the client in: obtaining a sense of safety and connection to the world, tap into inner strengths, process the traumatic event and gain a new sense of mastery and growth as a result of the stressful event.
+Anyone who experiences a traumatic or stress-related disorder may feel that their sense of security and competency has been diminished which, over time can lead to greater distress and depression.
+The earlier one receives therapeutic support the better the outcome is likely to be.
+At NYC Therapy Group, our goal is to use the therapeutic relationship to assist the client in: obtaining a sense of safety and connection to the world, tap into inner strengths, process the traumatic event or stressful situation and gain a new sense of mastery and growth.
 We believe that we have the right knowledge and expertise to help you overcome the trauma and stress you have experienced.